billbuchanan/csn09112/week09_test/README.md

 Requirements:

 * An active Internet connection to access Moodle.
 * An active webcam and microphone.
+You will be asked to enable your Webcam, but disable your microphone.
+If you have any questions, we will move you to a break-out room to discuss.

 YouTube introduction to test: [here](http://www.youtube.com/watch?v=DAiqUot5Dao).